 Tip for Menorca: If you find yourself in Menorca in June, don’t miss the summer solstice festival of Sant Juan with fireworks, bonfires, and a horse parade in the streets of Ciutadella!

-As in all of the Balearic islands, the food in Menorca is delicious and the local ingredients are tasty and fresh.
-The famous “Mayonnaise” sauce is considered to have its origin from the island of Menorca, so if you pass by the city of Mahón look for and try the fish with mayonnaise in its place of origin!
-Some of the local products and dishes that you shouldn’t miss while on holidays in Menorca:
+All four Balearic islands have delicious food, and Menorca stands out for its tasty and fresh local ingredients.
+The “Mayonnaise” sauce is considered to have its origin from the island of Menorca, so if you pass by the city of Mahón look for and try the fish with mayonnaise in its place of origin!
+Some of the local products and recipes that you shouldn’t miss while on holidays in Menorca:

 - Oliaigu, a delicious cold tomato soup